Is the missing axiom of matroid theory lost forever?

 V\'{a}mos declares a $V$\dash matroid, $(E,\mcal{I})$, to be \emph{representable} if there is a function from $E$ to a vector space that preserves the rank of finite subsets.
 His theorem is as follows.

 \begin{theorem}[\cite{Vam78}] There is no sentence, $S$, in $V$\dash logic, such that a $V$\dash matroid is representable if and only if it satisfies $S$. \end{theorem}

-In our opinion, the most interesting questions about axiomatizing representability (including the question posed by our title) are left unanswered by Theorem~\ref{vamos}.
-Here are three reasons why we hold this opinion.
+This theorem has no implications for Conjecture~\ref{conj}, since it concerns a different class of objects, and a different logical language.
+We feel that Conjecture~\ref{conj} quite closely captures Whitney's question concerning the characterization of representable matroids.
+Therefore, our opinion is that Theorem~\ref{vamos} does not answer the question posed by our title.

-\paragraph*{\bf $V$\dash matroids cannot be finitely axiomatized.} We are accustomed to matroids being axiomatized with two, or three, or four sentences.
-A language that requires an infinite number of sentences to axiomatize matroids (or matroid-like objects) seems unnatural.
-Clearly \mcal{A} contains an infinite number of sentences.
-It is an easy exercise to show that no finite set of sentences in $V$\dash logic has the class of $V$\dash matroids as its set of models.
-Therefore $V$\dash matroids cannot be finitely axiomatized in $V$\dash logic.

-Given that characterizing $V$\dash matroids requires infinitely many axioms in $V$\dash logic, we are not surprised to learn from Theorem~\ref{vamos} that representable $V$\dash matroids cannot be characterized with a single additional sentence.
-In fact, we would go further, and conjecture that no `natural' class of $V$\dash matroids can be characterized by adding a single sentence to the list of $V$\dash matroid axioms.
+Obviously \mcal{A} is an infinite set of sentences, and it is an easy exercise to show that no finite set of sentences in $V$\dash logic has the class of $V$\dash matroids as its set of models.
+Given this fact, we are not surprised to learn from Theorem~\ref{vamos} that representable $V$\dash matroids cannot be characterized with a single additional sentence.
+In fact, we would go further, and conjecture that no `natural' class of $V$\dash matroids can be characterized by adding a single sentence to \mcal{A}.
 (We are being deliberately vague about the meaning of the word `natural'.)